 Scotland has been at the forefront of every major industrial development in the UK, from the industrial revolution in the 18th and 19th centuries, to oil and gas in the 20th and 21st, so it has undoubtedly contributed to the UK’s emissions over the years, but it has fantastic potential, through infrastructure and existing expertise, to be the leader on the clean growth strategy in the UK, and to drive the UK as a global leader in economic growth through emissions reductions.
 I urge the Minister to put the entire UK at the centre of the Government’s clean growth strategy in the months and years ahead.

 It is a pleasure to serve under your chairmanship, Mr Walker.
-We should all be friends in this room today.
+We should all be friends in this Chamber today.
 I warmly welcome the fact that the hon.
 Member for Eddisbury (Antoinette Sandbach) has initiated this important and overdue debate.
 It is something of a scandal that the subject has not been debated for so many years.
 In this warm debate, I will give the Minister only a couple of bits of heat, which have actually been generated by the contributions of others, while I try to go through the constructive discussion we have had.

 First, the hon.
 Member for Eddisbury rightly raised the issue of fuel poverty.
 She talked about the fact that this is an issue for many people, particularly in rural areas where lower incomes are more common and costs are higher.
 The weather is often less favourable and less warm.
 That is especially true for off-grid customers.
 In the highlands and islands, distribution charges mean 4p per unit more for customers than other parts of the UK, which is a particular additional problem.
 I call on the UK Government, as we have called on Ofgem and energy companies, to end this inequality without—importantly—increasing the cost for others: it can and should be done.

 The hon.
-Member also mentioned energy efficiency and the massive strides that need to be taken towards climate change goals.
+Lady also mentioned energy efficiency and the massive strides that need to be taken towards climate change goals.
 I was interested in her proposition about mortgage providers providing an incentive.
 That merits investigation, but I would insert a word of caution there.
 The measures used would have to be carefully thought out, because we do not want to see the unintended consequence that people who are trying to get on the housing ladder and get their first home are effectively priced out of the market by measures that may not be appropriate for their area and its housing stock.
 It is worth investigating, but I urge some caution.

 The hon.
-Member was quite right in saying that the onus should be on new developments to provide more efficient properties.
+Lady was quite right in saying that the onus should be on new developments to provide more efficient properties.
 Developers should take that up.
 I was caught by her comment that she was shivering in her home in London.
 I think it is quite unusual for people in London to find themselves shivering in their houses.
 When I was down in my flat last week, although we benefit from a district heating scheme, the insulation is so bad that it was actually very cold in the flat, because the heat was flying out of the windows.
 That is a good example of what happens.
 Is it not also the case, however, that that gives us an insight into what people in fuel poverty have to put up with throughout pretty much the whole of the winter?
 It is a good lesson for us to take away: we should be aware of the genuine suffering that people face through cold.

 The hon.
-Member, in her very good speech, said that energy efficiency measures should be thought of as infrastructure.
+Lady, in her very good speech, said that energy efficiency measures should be thought of as infrastructure.
 I think that is a good idea, which is overdue for consideration.
-The Minister that should take that into account, particularly in light of the great heat challenge that we will have in the coming decades.
+The Minister should take that into account, particularly in the light of the great heat challenge that we will have in the coming decades.
 It is an important suggestion, which should be taken forward.
 Of course, investment in energy efficiency creates jobs.
 That is a great thing to do not only socially and morally but for the economy.
 I think that is an important point to make.

 The hon.
 Member for Redcar (Anna Turley) talked about not being able to meet emissions targets without taking on the industrial effects, and she was absolutely correct.
 Industrial decarbonisation has to be accelerated.
-The whole strategy needs to be given a lot more—if you will pardon the pun—energy, and the attention that it needs.
+The whole strategy needs to be given a lot more—if Members will pardon the pun—energy, and the attention that it needs.

 The hon.
 Lady quite rightly talked about carbon capture and storage, and about the Teesside Collective and the investment that is required.
 She should be commended for fighting for her constituency in that way, particularly given the issues over steel.
 Happily, in Scotland we were able to save the steel industry, with the Scottish Government working with Liberty Steel to take over the plants in Lanarkshire.
 It dramatically affects the wellbeing of industrial neighbourhoods if they lose that significant number of jobs, and they should be prioritised for reinvestment.
 However, we should be wary—this is one of the points of contention with the Minister—of promises of investment in carbon capture, because in Peterhead the Chancellor said that we would invest £1 billion in carbon capture and storage, but the rug was pulled away from underneath that project and it was left without that funding.
 It will be interesting to see the Minister not only make those commitments but follow through on commitments for the different projects.
 I will return to that point when I respond to the comments made by the hon.
-Member for Ochil and South Perthshire (Luke Graham) in a moment.
+Member for Ochil and South Perthshire (Luke Graham).